Wireless network security

 In this article we will give you details of how best to secure your wireless network and dispel some of the myths.

+Why is wireless security so important?
 Wireless network security is of paramount importance!
-You wouldn't leave your premises unlocked and yet leaving your wireless network open is doing exactly this!
+You wouldn’t leave your premises unlocked and yet leaving your wireless network open is doing exactly this!

 An insecure wireless network allows anyone in the vicinity to attach to your wireless network.
 Once they are on your wireless network they have access to your file servers, databases, email servers, etc. Even if they are secured the hacker has a foot in the door and can work on stealing and abusing your network resources even if it is only your internet bandwidth.

-Common wireless networking misconceptions.
+Common wireless networking misconceptions

-Wireless networking is insecure.
+Wireless networking is insecure

-Just because your wireless router or access point says it is secure on the box does not mean that it is configured so.
-In most cases we have found routers to be shipped with no security configuration by default and so it is down to the user to do this.
+In most cases routers are shipped with no security configuration by default and so it is down to the user to do this.

-Securing your network by hiding your Service Set Identifier (SSID).
+Hiding your Service Set Identifier (SSID).**

 Hiding your network ID would only stop the most casual browser from bumping into your network.
-For all the security this offers you may as well enable it to simplify user setup and administration because Windows® XP zero configuration needs the SSID.
+For all the security this offers you may as well enable it to simplify user setup and administration because Windowsยฎ XP zero configuration needs the SSID.

 Restricting access using the MAC address.

-WEP is a suitable encryption method.
+WEP encryption

 Disabling DHCP